jodygarnett/geotools/docs/developer/conventions/code/log.rst

 * Information about which thread produced the logging.
 * Can be used through Java Monitoring and Management system.

-Log4J offers similar functionalities with a wider range of handler implementations.
+Log4J 1 offered similar functionalities with a wider range of handler implementations.
 On the other hand, Java logging is more closely tied to the JVM, which avoid some ClassLoader problems that prevent usage of Log4J in some environments.

 We are not claiming that Java logging in superior to Log4J, neither we are forcing peoples to use Java logging.
 We push for usage of Java logging API, which may very well redirect to Log4J under the hood through java.util.logging.Log4JLoggerFactory implementations.